 For example, one of my clients – Lisa B. – recently achieved her first pull-up.
 This was a huge accomplishment for her since she had never been able to do a strict pull-up.
 I would like to share with you how she achieved this goal following these five tips:

 - Have a game plan.
 This is a big one.
 Everyone can set goals, not everyone can attain them.
 Make a game plan for your road to success.
-Lisa knew she wanted to achieve a strict pull-up, so she began the pull-up program designed by George Economou.
+Lisa knew she wanted to achieve a strict pull-up, so she began the Invictus Pull-Up Program.
 Her plan was to follow the pull-up program at home and/or before her regular training sessions.

 - Avoid distractions.
 There are tons of distractions in life and if you stop to address each one of them then you will never have the time or the energy to accomplish your intended goal.
 When you set your goal, be determined and resolute to accomplish it.
 Lisa recently joined the Police Academy, so her already busy schedule of being a wife and mother of 2 became even busier.
 She did not let that distract her; she remained consistent with her game plan.
 Even if she had to miss a training session, she still followed the pull-up program at her home.